 Residential and small commercial furnaces are considered stationary area sources of pollutants, which were responsible for 7% of NOx emissions and 39% of directly emitted particulate matter (2.5 micrometers) (PM2.5) in a 2008 emissions inventory from South Coast Air Quality Management District.
 Current air quality management plans throughout California require specific NOx emission targets for residential and small commercial furnaces that are less than 175,000 Btu/hr.
 Many districts have recently reduced the target levels from 40 ng/J of heat output, which is the national standard, to 14 ng/J of heat output for furnaces of this capacity.

 The districts have written the emission targets using a metric that does not specifically promote high efficiency furnace technology; however, due to the fact that high efficiency furnaces require the combustion of less fuel for the same heat output as a standard efficiency furnace, high efficiency furnaces can be designed to meet the lower NOx emissions level more easily than a standard efficiency furnace.
-A furnace with an annual fuel utilization efficiency (AFUE) of 0.92 is 15% more efficient at producing heat output from the same amount of fuel input as a furnace with a 0.80 AFUE.
+A furnace with an AFUE of 92 is 15% more efficient at producing heat output from the same amount of fuel input as a furnace with a 80 AFUE.
 Therefore, high efficiency, condensing furnaces can result in a 15% reduction in NOx emissions due to less fuel input required for the same heat output.
 This reduction potential does not consider the additional reductions that could result from low-NOx burners or other furnace technologies.

 According to one Air Quality Management District staff member, manufacturers requested that the reduced NOx emission targets go into effect for condensing furnaces prior to other furnace types because it is easier to get these furnace types to meet the limit; whereas further technology developments are required to get standard efficiency furnaces in compliance.
 Another staff member from a separate Air Quality Management District stated that although the NOx reduction rule does not specify any particular type of furnace technology, high efficiency furnaces would certainly help to meet NOx emission reduction goals.